bsmrdel101/bsmrdel101/README.md

 ## Here's something I'm working on now

-A virtual table top for Dungeons and Dragons made with React, TypeScript, Node, Socket.io, and PostgreSQL.
+A virtual tabletop for Dungeons and Dragons made with React, TypeScript, Node, Socket.io, and PostgreSQL.
 It's multiplayer and allows you to prepare and run a game of D&D with your friends.

 **Repo:** [Tabletop of Many Things](https://github.com/bsmrdel101/Tabletop-of-Many-Things)